printyourbrain/PrintYourBrain/README.md

 ### Installation :

-This folder contains the installation steps for all softwares required to generate a printable 3D image of our fmri data.
+This folder contains the installation guide for all softwares required to generate a printable 3D image of our fmri data.

 #### Contains:

    1. ***installation_linux.md:*** Installation guide for linux operating system (ubuntu 20.04).

 ---

+### Pipeline:

 ---